 “A hurt is at the centre of all addictive behaviours.”
 Gabor Maté

-It is not something that only happens to bad or weak people and it has nothing to do with a person’s will power or character.
+It is not something that only happens to bad or weak people, and it has nothing to do with a person’s will power or character.
 It is a treatable condition, like many other diseases.
-People who suffer from addiction can recover and live happy fulfilled lives.
-All addictions have the same root causes and the same recovery principles apply to all of them.
-The roots of addiction lie in a painful experience, whether felt openly or hidden in the subconscious. ”Unconditional acceptance of each other is one of the greatest challenges we humans face.
+People who suffer from addiction can recover and live happily, fulfilled lives.
+All habits have the exact root causes, and the same recovery principles apply to all of them.
+The roots of addiction lie in a painful experience, whether felt open or hidden in the subconscious. ”Unconditional acceptance of each other is one of the greatest challenges we humans face.
 Few of us have experienced it consistently; the addict has never experienced it – least of all from himself.”
-Gabor Maté, In the realm of Hungry Ghosts.
+Gabor Maté, In the Realm of Hungry Ghosts.

 ”I am not afraid of dying,” an addict once told me. ”I am more afraid of living” Gabor Maté